Last updated on 10th January 2024

 To ensure your YouTube banner is viewed optimally, you’ll want to understand your “safe area.”
 If you’re hearing them for the first time, your “safe area” is the minimum area you need to ensure your banner displays correctly.

-Make sure any part of your image that’s essential to your YouTube banner is completely within the safe area of 1,546 x 423 pixels.
-You don’t want anything that looks awkward to potential viewers of your YouTube channel, which could turn them off your channel.
+Make sure any part of your image that’s essential to your YouTube banner is completely within the safe area of 1235 x 338 pixels.
+You don’t want anything that looks awkward as this could turn potential viewers off your YouTube channel.

 Now that you’ve got the dimensions, file sizes and all-around guidelines for your YouTube banners, it’s time to start thinking about design.
 To help inspire you, we’ve put together a few of our all-time favourite YouTube banner examples.
 These are some of the most creative and effective banners we’ve ever seen!

 For Food Insider’s YouTube page, they’ve designed a banner showing a series of delicious slices of food from their YouTube stories.
-The banner has five mouthwatering glimpses (from luscious desserts to a giant burger) separated by turquoise-coloured stripes that match their logo.
+The banner has five mouthwatering glimpses of food separated by clean white stripes that match their logo.
 It’s a nice reminder that your YouTube channel art is part of your brand.
 Stay true to your brand guidelines, even on social networks.

 Refinery29’s YouTube channel art ranks among the most ingenious we’ve ever seen.
 Instead of repeating their logo again, which is also part of the home page, they went in a completely different direction.
 They wrote out their company name “Refinery 29” in block lettering, which is comprised of images from their website and video content.
 The effect is like being able to peek through a window to look inside what’s going on at the Refinery 29 YouTube channel, but only being able to catch tantalising glimpses.
 Guess we’ll just have to watch and find out!